kartoza/docker-geogig/README.md

 development build or to a specific version, the default value is `1.1.1` and it will build geogig-`1.1.1`.

+**BACKEND** Can be set to FILE or DATABASE.
+FILE Backend uses the rocks-db storage backend DATABASE uses the PostgreSQL backend

 **OSMPLUGIN** build arg to be set to OSM to install OSM dev geogig plugin

 **BDBPLUGIN no longer supported** As of GeoGig release 1.0, the BerkeleyDB backend has been replaced by RocksDB